kevinkh89/technical-writing/muitable-crypto-rates/README.md

 }
 ```

-notice we have set two fields for the state `data`, `isLoading`.the `isLoading` is true initially so the table would show a skeleton and when the promise is fulfilled in the data, we set the `isLoading` to false.
+notice we have set two fields for the state `data`, `isLoading`.the `isLoading` is true initially so the table would show a skeleton and when the promise is fulfilled, we set the `isLoading` to false.also you can set a `isError` property to show some info on screen when the there is an error and send a request to an analytic endpoint to log your errors.
 we use `setInterval` to call init every 1 minute to update the table.

 > _this is a side note in regards to different approaches toward calling a function immediately and setting a time interval on the callee, you can skip this part if you want._